k3ii/conze/README.md

 ### Using Cargo

-If you have Rust's package manager, Cargo, installed, you can install revq with:
+If you have Rust's package manager, Cargo, installed, you can install `conze` with:

 ```bash
 cargo install conze